deskree-inc/nanoservice-ts/triggers/http/notes/CLI_Commands/Create_Node.md

-# 🛠 Creating a Node in `nanoservice-ts`
+# 🛠 Creating a Node in `Blok`

-A **node** is the core component of a workflow in `nanoservice-ts`.
+A **node** is the core component of a workflow in `Blok`.
 It represents a reusable function that can be executed as part of a workflow.

 This guide walks you through creating a **custom node** using **TypeScript**.